-The Plan provides retirement benefits to eligible employees hired before October 1, 2007 except for those employees employed by the Authority on September 30, 2006 and employed by Rural Metro for services at the Sarasota Bradenton International Airport no later than October 2, 2006 and continuously through September 30, 2009 and rehired by the Authority on October 1,2009.
+The Plan provides retirement benefits to eligible employees hired before October 1, 2007 except for those employees employed by the Authority on September 30, 2006 and employed by Rural Metro for services at the Sarasota Bradenton International Airport no later than October 2, 2006 and continuously through September 30, 2009 and rehired by the Authority on October 1, 2009.

-Sixteen firefighters were included in September 30, 2023 for disability pension eligibility only to satisfy Florida Statute 112.1816.
-The fiscal year counts were as of the 2023 and 2022 valuation dates.
+Sixteen firefighters were included in September 30, 2024 for disability pension eligibility only to satisfy Florida Statute 112.1816.
+The fiscal year counts below were as of the 2024 and 2023 valuation dates.